GuerreiroSpiral/spiralmachine-vm/README.md

 LOAD TEMP TO Y | LTY | 0x24 | Loads the value of the T register into the Y register.

 \* = If RR = 0, sets the E flag and clears the other two.
 If RR < 0, sets the YG flag and clears the other two.
 If RR > 0, sets the XG flag and clears the other two.
+¹ = The pushed value is the PC += 4, or the address to the NEXT instruction immediately after the JSR instruction